 The University of Kansas School of Nursing doctoral program was among the first of its kind in the country when it was started in 1983.
-Today, the KU School of Nursing remains the only school in the region to offer a doctorate in nursing.
+Today, the KU School of Nursing remains the only school in the region to offer a PhD in nursing.

 The four purposes of the doctoral program at the KU School of Nursing are to prepare graduates to function in faculty positions in college and university settings; to conduct independent research and scholarly endeavors in nursing; to generate and expand theoretical, empirical, and philosophical bases for nursing practice; and to provide leadership to the profession and interpret nursing to society.

 The doctoral program at the KU School of Nursing is based on theory and research skills gained in baccalaureate and master's education in nursing.
 The focus is on the development of critical thinking, independent decision-making and evaluation.
 The student develops expertise in research methods related to the biological, social, and nursing sciences.
 Development and analysis of concepts and theories used in nursing education and practice are integral components of doctoral education.

 The nurse engaged in doctoral study is an adult learner with unique perspectives gained from personal, professional, and educational experiences.
 This individual tends to be self directed, goal oriented, highly motivated and capable of abstract, original thinking.
 Individual interests are explored through study in a related discipline.
 Learning is achieved through independent study and research, as well as through completion of courses of instruction.

 1. Develop expertise in the application of theoretical and conceptual frameworks to nursing.

 2. Conduct and communicate research that advances the body of scientific nursing knowledge.